flatpressblog/flatpress/README.md

 - Enjoy blogging with FlatPress!

 ## Help and support
 Visit our [wiki](https://wiki.flatpress.org) to learn everything about blogging with FlatPress, how to work with themes and plugins and where to find them.
-The wiki also has the [general FAQ](https://wiki.flatpress.org/doc:faq) and the [tech FAQ](https://wiki.flatpress.org/doc:techfaq).
+The wiki also has the [General FAQ](https://wiki.flatpress.org/doc:faq) and the [Tech FAQ](https://wiki.flatpress.org/doc:techfaq).

 Ask your questions, show off your FlatPress blog and meet fellow FlatPressers at the [support forum](https://forum.flatpress.org).